easttennesseecc-star/Q-Top-Dog-IDE/STRIPE_MONETIZATION_SETUP.md

 ## Executive Summary

-You're going to add **professional payment processing** to Q-IDE using Stripe.
+You're going to add **professional payment processing** to Top Dog using Stripe.
 This allows you to:

 ✅ Charge users monthly subscriptions
 ✅ Offer multiple pricing tiers